ultraUltei/PublicIPUpdater/README.md

 ## Usage

-Once installed and the system is rebooted, the daemon will run in the background automaticly
+Once installed and the system is rebooted, the daemon will run in the background automaticly.

----